Umarhayat9855/nuki-webstore-assignment/REPORT.md

 - **Frontend**: React + Vite.
 I used **CSS Modules** for styling to ensure component-scoped styles and avoid global namespace pollution, keeping the design clean and maintainable.
 - **Pattern**: The **Controller-Service-Repository** pattern (simplified here to Controller-Prisma) was used in the backend to separate concerns.
 Controllers handle HTTP, while Prisma handles data access.

+## Development Process
+I followed an **iterative, test-driven approach** to ensure quality at each step:
+1. **Skeleton Phase**: Created the project structure, set up monorepo with npm workspaces, configured Prisma, and established the basic routing.
+2. **Functionality Phase**: Implemented core features (authentication, product listing, cart management) with a focus on working end-to-end flows.
+3. **Testing Phase**: Added comprehensive unit and integration tests using Jest (backend) and Vitest (frontend), achieving 93%+ coverage on critical paths.
+4. **CI/CD Phase**: Configured GitHub Actions to automate testing on every push, ensuring code quality and preventing regressions.
+5. **Polish Phase**: Added UX improvements (Toast notifications) and refined the design to align with Nuki's brand aesthetic.

 ## Authentication
 I implemented a simplified **JWT-based authentication** stored in **HTTP-only cookies**.
 - **Why?** Storing tokens in localStorage is vulnerable to XSS.
 HTTP-only cookies are more secure as they cannot be accessed by JavaScript.